February 3, 2008

 None of these threats are so certain that we would establish investment positions that rely on them, and the dollar value of our shorts never materially exceeds our long holdings.
 Still, we remain braced for serious risks, which I would expect to favor the positions we do hold.
-Regardless of market direction, the return on our hedged investment stance will be driven by the difference in performance between our diversified stock holdings outperform the indices we use to hedge.
+Regardless of market direction (and provided that our long-put/short-call index option combinations have identical strike prices and expirations), the return on our hedged investment stance is likely to be driven by the difference in performance between our diversified stock holdings outperform the indices we use to hedge.
 To the extent that investors gradually rediscover the value of earnings stability, balance sheet quality and moderate valuation, and shift away from their affection for the unreliable cyclicals and speculative issues that have led the market in recent years, I believe we are in the right place regardless of near-term market direction.

 As of last week, the Market Climate for stocks remained characterized by unfavorable valuations and unfavorable market action, holding the Strategic Growth Fund to a fully hedged investment position.
-Given that the market's oversold condition has cleared, the Fund again has a “staggered strike” position that I would expect to provide a strong defense against fresh downside pressure without carrying a net short position that would predictably lose value in the event of a further advance (though losses might still occur if our stocks were to perform poorly or if we experience a net decay in option time-value).
+Given that the market's oversold condition has cleared, the Fund again has a “staggered strike” position that I would expect to provide a strong defense against fresh downside pressure (though losses might still occur if our stocks were to perform poorly or if we experience a net decay in option time-value).

 In bonds, yield levels have become somewhat compressed, finally prompting a reduction in our TIPS position to bring the overall duration of the Strategic Total Return Fund to about 1 year.
 The issue here is that inflation-protected securities are now so sought after that the economy would have to deliver long-term inflation of about 2.6% just to match the already depressed yields on long-term Treasuries.
 That's not necessarily a poor expectation over the short-term, but long-term yields appear increasingly compressed because of default concerns and a flight-to-safety, so that even TIPS prices now include a somewhat speculative component.
 While it's rare that we invest in Treasury bills as a major asset class in the Strategic Total Return Fund, my impression is that a low, safe return is preferable to a low or negative speculative one.